cryptogeek/SecureBackup/README.md

 -Backup log: see what changes occured at what time.
 Very useful in case of ransomware attack because you can restore to the state just before the attack.
 Also useful when a file was deleted by accident.
 -Backup explorer: browse all backup states and restore all files or only selected files.
 -Smart restore: skip files already restored.
--Auto-backup: backups can be scheduled to run at chosen interval.
+-Auto-backup: backups can be scheduled to run at chosen interval in the background.
 -SFTP: data transfer is done securely and file transfers are resumable.
 -MultiLang: SecureBackup is available in english and french and it's easy to add new languages.
 -Resumable: backups can be interrupted at any moment and will resume where they stopped even if the system is shutdown abruptly.